9/16/2020

 Operator

-From Wells Fargo, we'll move next to Allison Poliniak.
+From Wells Fargo, we'll move next to Allison Polniak.

 speaker

-Hi guys, good evening.
+Hi, guys.
+Good evening.
 So just keeping on ground, nice incremental operating leverage within that business.
-Raj, you had talked a little bit about, you know, some maybe some obviously some more incremental opportunity out there.
-But if you look at that business today, you know, would you think longer term, is there anything structural that would hinder you guys getting back to sort of a mid-teen operating margin level in that business?
+Raj, you had talked a little bit about, you know, obviously some more incremental opportunity out there.
+But as you look at that business today, you know, would you think longer term, is there anything structural that would hinder you guys getting back to sort of a mid-teen operating margin level in that business?

 speaker